 At this year’s ISTE conference, I was on a panel focusing on accessible educational materials (AEM).
 The panel was one of the activities sponsored by the ISTE Inclusive Learning Network, of which I am the Professional Learning Chair.
 I only had about 10 minutes to share some tips with our attendees so I tried to convey them with an easy to remember mnemonic: SLIDE.

-As a follow up to that panel, I have created a SLIDE handout/infographic on Piktochart.
-This blog post is meant as a more accessible alternative.
+As a follow up to that panel, I created this blog post.
 I hope you find it helpful and look forward to your feedback.